go-chassis/go-chassis/docs/dev-guides/circuit.md

 # Circuit breaker

 ## Introduction
-go chassis allows you to define how to handle errors, if there is
+go chassis allows you to define how to handle errors, if a remote call fails

 ## Usage